-The project is coordinated by ESS ERIC Director Dr. Rory Fitzgerald.
+The project is coordinated by ESS ERIC Director Prof. Rory Fitzgerald.

-To discuss becoming a member of ESS ERIC please contact ESS ERIC Membership Development Advisor Henk Stronkhorst.
+To discuss becoming a member of ESS ERIC please contact Rory Fitzgerald.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement 676166.